Zheren1999/optimization-the-cross-sectional-geometry-of-a-doubly-clamped-beam-/README.md

 Third optimization criteria mean there is a deflection constraint.
 This is one of the critical limitations.
 Minimizing the maximum deflection with a specific value in real design is very important.
 Otherwise, we can run into the problem of the destruction of the structure.

-The fifth and sixth optimization criteria mean that in the construction of a beam (manufacture), there are dimension restrictions, that width or height shouldn’t be greater than the certain values that are used in production during manufacture.
+The forth and fifth optimization criteria mean that in the construction of a beam (manufacture), there are dimension restrictions, that width or height shouldn’t be greater than the certain values that are used in production during manufacture.

 # Task 7.
 Substitution of the constants in the above equation